 I believe in compassionate, ethical travel, respectfully connecting with a place rather than rushing through.
 I inherited my lovely mother’s boundless curiosity about our world.
 Being able to go beyond my own back yard is a gift that I never take for granted, and like most people, can’t always afford.

+My seafaring great, great grandfather’s spirit of adventure has also been handed down.
 Captain M.T.
-Clayton sailed tall-masted ships around the world, from London to the West Indies to New Zealand, Australia and through the Southern Ocean.
+Clayton, a master maritime painter, sailed tall-masted ships around the world.
 He traded sandalwood in the South Pacific, delivered immigrants safely to their new homes, raced in huge ships called tea-clippers and commanded The Kent, one of the most famous ships to trade between the British colonies and London in the 19th Century.

-- Because food is inseparable from cultures and often the way we most keenly taste our travel experience, the Food section is just that – exploring flavours from many places.
+- Food is inseparable from culture and often the way we most keenly taste our travel experience, so the food category explores flavours from many places.

-- We review Books for armchair travel.
-Other people’s adventures are food for thought!
+- I also write about books for armchair travel.
+Other people’s adventures are food for thought.

-- Ask Sally is well-intentioned advice from our relationships and travel etiquette guru Sally Slaughter.
+- Ask Sally is occasional tongue-in-cheek advice from our relationships and travel etiquette “guru” Sally Slaughter.

 Thanks for visiting, and come back soon!